ggustin93/ghostly-plus-dashboard/docs/security.md

 *   Alignment with **healthcare data security best practices**.
 *   Emphasis on **data sovereignty** through local self-hosting of Supabase.

-This security model provides a strong foundation.
-The specific implementation details for features like encryption, pseudonymization, RLS, and logging will be addressed in their respective development phases.
+This planned security model *aims to provide* a strong foundation, which will be built upon and validated throughout the project's development phases.
+The specific implementation details for features like encryption, pseudonymization, RLS, and logging will be addressed in their respective development phases as outlined.

 ---